by Freddy Tran Nager, Founder of Atomic Tango + Sam Adams’ Fan and Investor…

 Andrew & Bert

 Glass in beer can literally be a buzz kill, but the way Boston Beer Co. handled it preserved my loyalty.
-I’m sure there were lawyers and PR pros overlooking the shoulders of Andrew & Bert, but it paid off.
+I bet lawyers and PR pros looked over the shoulders of Andrew & Bert, but it paid off.

 On a more lighthearted note, I just got this from Andrew & Bert last week: